CesareConsonni/ParcelProject/README.md

 The following project was carried out for the course IMAGE ANALYSIS AND COMPUTER VISION.

-Classifying Images of different sizes acquired from a RGB-D sensor.
+The scope is to classify Images of different sizes acquired from a RGB-D sensor.

 No color information provided and few pixels report depth measures.